Siege of Tobruk

 On 11 April, Rommel attacked Tobruk with tanks and foot soldiers, but the defenders were able to turn him back.
 This was the first time anyone had been able to stop the German forces in the north African campaign.

 The fighting style of the Australians made it very difficult for Rommel's co-ordinated attacks to integrate effectively.
 The Australians just weren't behaving as expected, and they took little time in noting how this was confusing their enemy.

-The Germans decided to use propaganda to wear down the Australian moral.
+The Germans decided to use propaganda to wear down the Australian morale.
 They likened the fighting style of the Australians to that of a rat; a vermin that steals from the shadows.
-The propaganda expressed supreme confidence that the German victory was assured and the Australian defeat was imminent because the "rats" were caught in a German trap.
+The propaganda expressed supreme confidence that the German victory was assured and the Australian defeat was imminent because the 'rats' were caught in a German trap.
 This backfired as being referred to as ‘rats’ tickled the Aussie sense of humour and the soldiers quickly adopted the name and proudly called themselves ‘The Rats of Tobruk’ and even made medals in the shape of a rat from shot down enemy aircraft.

 The siege ended in November 1941, when a counter-attack by British troops re-took the territory.
 Tobruk was a great boost to the morale of the Allied forces: the seemingly invincible Germans had finally been turned back.